tsbinns/tsbinns.github.io/CV.md

       <li>&mdash;Member</li>
     </ul>
     <ul class="CV-desc_with_logo">
       <li>As a member of the BNA I have taken full advantage of the Association’s activities, attending talks and symposia to broaden my understanding of various neuroscience topics.
-Furthermore, I have also contributed an article examining the neuroscientific study of free will to the BNA’s Summer 2020 Bulletin, allowing me to demonstrate and further hone my academic writing skills.</li>
+Furthermore, I have also contributed an article examining the neuroscientific study of free will to the BNA’s Summer 2020 Bulletin &nbsp;<a href="https://www.bna.org.uk/mediacentre/news/has-neuroscience-disproven-free-will/"><i class="fas fa-link"></i></a>  &nbsp;<a href="/assets/documents/BNA_Article.pdf"><i class="fas fa-file-pdf"></i></a>, allowing me to demonstrate and further hone my academic writing skills.</li>
     </ul>
 </div>